Qiskit/qiskit/README.rst

 Do you want to help?
 --------------------

-:sunglasses: If you'd like to contribute please take a look to our `contribution guidelines <CONTRIBUTING.rst>`__.
+If you'd like to contribute please take a look to our `contribution guidelines <CONTRIBUTING.rst>`__.

 .. |Build Status| image:: https://travis.com/QISKit/qiskit-sdk-py-dev.svg?token=GMH4xFrA9iezVJKqw2zH&branch=master